tensorflow/tensorboard/tensorboard/data/server/DEVELOPMENT.md

     --load_fast --logdir ~/tensorboard_data/mnist/ --bind_all --verbosity 0
 ```

-This is an easier one-shot solution, but requires a `--define` flag, offers less
+This is an easier one-shot solution.
+You can use `ibazel` here, too; changes to
+the Rust code will cause both the Rust server and Python TensorBoard to restart
+(the latter a bit spuriously, but it’s not really a problem).
+The downsides are
-flexibility over the flags to the data server, and requires restarting
+that it requires a `--define` flag, offers less flexibility over the flags to
-TensorBoard if you want to restart the data server (though that’s not usually a
+the data server, and requires restarting TensorBoard if you want to restart the
-big deal).
+data server.
 The data server will automatically shut down when TensorBoard exits
 for any reason.

 As an alternative to `--define=link_data_server=true`, you can set the